clirdlf/dlie_knowledge_graph/docs/src/posts/06_annotation.md

 - Add missing terms
 - Build reliable training data

-It’s like proofreading — but for a machine learning system.
+It’s like proofreading, but for a machine learning system.

 ---